yunw/UICheckIn/README.md

 ## Web UI Automation framework bootstrap

-This is a web UI automation framework based on Protractor for AngulaJS Applications using Page Object Model, it also includes docker enabling bootstrap.
+This is a web UI automation framework based on Protractor for AngulaJS Applications using Page Object Model, it also includes docker enabled bootstrap.

 ## Quick Start